 How to Get the Most Out of This Card

-Regarding rewards, try to stick to grocery stores when you’re stocking up on home supplies—even if you’re just purchasing toiletries or cleaning supplies.
-That way you’ll receive the 3-point earnings rate.
-If you pick up toothpaste at a drugstore or buy groceries at a big box store or wholesale club, you'll only get 1 point per $1 because the merchant’s category code isn’t tagged as a supermarket.
+Stick to grocery stores when you’re stocking up on home supplies—even if you’re just purchasing toiletries or cleaning supplies.
+This way, you’ll receive the 3-point earnings rate.
+If you pick up toothpaste at a drugstore or buy groceries at a big box store or wholesale club, you may only get 1 point per $1 spent because the merchant’s category code isn’t listed as a supermarket.
 Similarly, you may not earn the gas rewards rate if you fill up at a warehouse club, or the restaurant rewards rate if you dine at a hotel or casino.

 When it’s time to redeem your points, use them for travel or cash back to extract the most value (1 cent per point), and avoid merchandise or gift cards that may be worth less.